Background checks: Process

 Faculty and other academic employees

-Academic Human Resources provides information about the background check process.
+Academic Human Resources provides information about the background check process for academic personnel.

 Positions having access to select agents